return42/sphkerneldoc/doc/books/device-drivers/API-media-devnode-create.rst

     pointer to struct ``media_device``

 ``type``
-    type of the interface, as given by MEDIA_INTF_T_⋆ macros as defined in the uapi/media/media.h header.
+    type of the interface, as given by MEDIA_INTF_T_* macros as defined in the uapi/media/media.h header.

 ``flags``
     Interface flags as defined in uapi/media/media.h.